Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Introduction

-The Fourier series coefficients and the sampling noise are all random variables.
-Therefore, both the input signal and its reconstruction from its samples are random signals, and so is the reconstruction distortion.
-One measure of fidelity is the expected value of distortion.
-Another measure is the probability that the distortion exceeds a certain threshold; this probability will be small if both the expectation and variance of the reconstruction distortion are small.
-In this paper, we consider minimizing both the expected value and variance of distortion, by choosing the best sampling points and the pre-sampling filter.
-We denote the minimum of the expected value and variance of distortion by $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$, respectively.
-A small $\mathsf{D}_{\min}$ guarantees a good \emph{average} performance over all instances of the random signal, while a small $\mathsf{V}_{\min}$ guarantees that with high probability, we are close to the promised average distortion for a given random signal (see also Appendix \ref{AppendixA} for further justification).
-In essence, our goal is to find the tradeoffs between the number of samples ($M$), the pre-sampling filter, the variance of noise ($\sigma^2$) and the optimal expected value and the variance of distortion ($\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$).
-The literature in sampling theory looks only at minimizing the average distortion and ignores the variance of distortion.
+Herein, we consider minimizing both the expected value and variance of the \text{Sampling Distortion}, by choosing the best sampling points and the pre-sampling filter.
+We denote the minimum of the expected value and variance of the \text{Sampling Distortion} by $\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$, respectively.
+A small $\mathsf{D}_{\min}$ guarantees a good \emph{average} performance over all instances of the random signal, while a small $\mathsf{V}_{\min}$ guarantees that with high probability, we are close to the promised average distortion for a given random signal (see also Appendix \ref{AppendixA}).
+In essence, our goal is to find the tradeoffs between the number of samples ($M$), the pre-sampling filter, the variance of noise ($\sigma^2$) and the optimal expected value and variance of distortion ($\mathsf{D}_{\min}$ and $\mathsf{V}_{\min}$).

-\textbf{Overview of Main Contributions:} We provide tight results or bounds on the tradeoffs among various parameters such as distortion, sampling rate and sampling noise.
+\textbf{Overview of Main Results:} To state the main results, let us make the following definitions based on the signal description given in equation \eqref{eqdefs22}: \begin{itemize} \item We call $(N_2-N_1+1)f_0=Nf_0$ the \emph{signal bandwidth} (of the bandlimited signal), where $f_0=1/T$. \item We call $2N_2f_0$ the \emph{Nyquist rate} (twice the maximum frequency of the signal). \item We call $M/T=Mf_0$ the \emph{sampling rate}.
+It is the number of total samples in a period $[0,T]$, divided by period length $T$.
+If we periodically extend the $M$ samples (periodic nonuniform sampling), $M/T$ will be the number of samples taken \underline{per unit time}, hence called the sampling rate. \end{itemize}